Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Preliminaries

-\begin{theorem}~ \cite{bdg:dichotomy,bb:thesis} Let $q$ be a self-join-free conjunctive query.
-Then assuming \sparseBMM and \sparsehyperclique: \begin{itemize} \item One cannot solve the first solution problem in linear time unless $q$ is acyclic. \item Acyclic queries can be enumerated with linear delay after linear preprocessing time. \item If $q$ is acyclic, then one cannot solve the evaluation problem for $q$ in linear input + output time unless $q$ is free-connex.

-\item If $q$ is acyclic and free-connex, then there is a constant delay enumeration algorithm after linear preprocessing time. \end{itemize} \end{theorem} In the above theorem, the upper bounds also hold for queries with self-joins.
+We can now state the known results for query evaluation. \begin{theorem}[\cite{bdg:dichotomy,bb:thesis}] Let $q$ be a self-join-free conjunctive query. \begin{itemize} \item If $q$ is cyclic, the testing problem cannot be solved in linear time, assuming \sparsehyperclique. \item If $q$ is acyclic, the enumeration problem can be solved with linear delay and linear preprocessing. \item If $q$ is acyclic but not free-connex, the evaluation problem cannot be solved in linear time in the input plus output sizes, assuming \sparseBMM. \item If $q$ is acyclic and free-connex, the enumeration problem can be solved with constant delay and linear preprocessing. \end{itemize} \end{theorem} In the above theorem, the upper bounds also hold for queries with self-joins.
 The enumeration algorithms obtained in~\cite{bdg:dichotomy,bb:thesis} use the strict definition of constant delay, where the total memory used during the enumeration phase only adds a constant to the memory used during the preprocessing phase.
-As noted in~\cite{berkholz2020tutorial}, the self-join-freeness is essential for proving the lower bounds.
-There exist cyclic conjunctive queries (with self-joins) for which we have constant delay enumeration algorithms.
-We will give several such examples in this paper.

-In the next sections we look into how Theorem~\ref{dichotomy-sjf} extends to queries with self-joins.
-We will see that in the presence of self-joins, the boundaries for linear delay enumeration and constant delay enumeration are more complicated.